sarthakkohliprocdna/IC-Case-Study-AEL-EL-SEL/README.md

 - Narrative scoring uses rubric signals and expanded synonym groups.
 - Workbook scoring compares candidate Q6 goals against the hidden Q6 reference file.
 - Candidate workbooks with missing or extra territories are rejected to avoid silent mismatches.
-- AI-assisted dynamic questions are optional and require `OPENAI_API_KEY`; AI does not change the score.
+- AI-assisted dynamic questions are optional and require
+- `GROQ_API_KEY
+- AI_PROVIDER=groq
+- GROQ_MODEL=llama-3.1-8b-instant`;
+- AI does not change the score.
+- The app supports Groq through the OpenAI-compatible API endpoint.
+Scores remain rule-based; Groq is only used to generate dynamic interviewer follow-up questions.